MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_06-Implement_Network_Traffic_Management.md

 #### Task 3: Test transitivity of virtual network peering

-In this task, you will test transitivity of virtual network peering by using Network Watcher.
+In this task, you will test the transitivity of virtual network peering by using Network Watcher.

 1. In the Azure portal, search for and select **Network Watcher**.

-1. On the **Network Watcher** blade, expand the listing of Azure regions and verify the service is enabled in region you are using.
+1. On the **Network Watcher** blade, expand the listing of Azure regions and verify the service is enabled in the region you are using.

 1. On the **Network Watcher** blade, navigate to the **Connection troubleshoot**.